 Lentil or as we call it 'Dal' is an integral part of Indian Cuisine.
 Usually, we serve dal alongside rice or Indian bread.
-Saying that usage of dal is not limited to make stew.
+Saying that usage of dal is not limited to making stew.
 There are various recipes using lentils.
 I might end up writing a whole new post on that.
 But for now, let's talk about this amazing Spinach Lentil Soup.

 HOW TO MAKE RED LENTIL SOUP?

 Making Spinach Lentil Soup is quite easy as you don't need any special ingredients.
-All you need is Red lentil, fresh or frozen Spinach, carrot and a handful of spices.
+All you need is Red lentil, fresh or frozen Spinach, carrot, and a handful of spices.

 To the end, add spinach and let it cook for a couple of minutes.

 This red lentil soup is vegan and also gluten-free.
 It is completely a plant-based soup.
 This is a filling and satisfying vegetarian dinner that you can make in no time.
 If you want a break from indulgent eating, then this soup surely is the perfect one.

 You can absolutely make this Red Lentil Soup in a Crockpot.
 If sauteing onion and garlic seems like too much work, just dump all the ingredients into the crockpot and cook on low for 6 hours.